westerlymerlin/UCL-PYMS/docs/ncc_calc.md

 def calculate_ncc()
 ```

-Calculates and assigns corrected Helium Gas Concentration in nano cubic centimres (NCC) values and the
+Calculates and assigns corrected Helium Gas Concentration in nano cubic centimetres (NCC) values and the
  standard errors for all the files in the directory and writes them to memory.

 4HeSample = 4HeQstandard (4He/3He) * Spiked Sample / (4He/3He) Spiked Q-standard